 The obvious goal is to walk away from your full-time job and dedicate all of your time and efforts to doing an excellent job for your clients.
 It is a 70 hour per week job and you will end up making around 10 dollars per hour.
 But if you are in this for the right reasons it will be worth it.

-I've been photographing weddings for 14 years and I'm still learning and evolving.
+I've been photographing weddings for over 20 years and I'm still learning and evolving.
 I wish someone would have shared the above information with me early on in my career.
 Hopefully it has been helpful to you.
 If you follow my work and have any questions then I would love to hear from you.
 Good luck!